Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ## Other verbs
-Many verbs were favoured later or early in REH’s but no identifiable shifts in preference for these verbs was identified in the related synonyms.
+Many verbs were favoured later or early in Howard’s but no identifiable shifts in preference for these verbs was identified in the related synonyms.

 ### Stumble
 ![VERB_stumble_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/f6f97c07-9bf5-4a2b-920a-f987e217aceb)

 ### Shriek
-Words like shriek, howl, yell, and scream were preferred later in REH’s career.
-It is unclear why this shift occurred, but it may relate to a change in the genre, in which REH was writing.
+Words like shriek, howl, yell, and scream were preferred later in Howard’s career.
+It is unclear why this shift occurred, but it may relate to a change in the genre, in which Howard was writing.

 ![VERB_shriek_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/68a26a08-9335-4e4d-b5e4-86b616645255)